STATEWIDE EVICTION MORATORUM EXTENDED: EFFECTIVE IMMEDIATELY

 Dear City of Mountain View Community:

-Due to the current Coronavirus pandemic, and in an effort to reduce the spread and exposure of the virus to staff and the public, the Rent Stabilization Program will be implementing an augmented service plan beginning Monday, March 16, 2020.
-Our office will remain open, but we are limiting in-person services until further notice.
+Due to the current Coronavirus pandemic, and in an effort to reduce the spread and exposure of the virus to staff and the public, the Rent Stabilization Program is limiting in-person services until further notice.

-- Rental Housing Committee meetings will be held remotely, please check back for more information.
-The next meeting is scheduled for February 22, 2021.
+- Rental Housing Committee meetings will be held remotely, please check below for more information.

 - No in-person appointments or walk-ins will be offered during this augmented service period.
 Staff members will remain available to assist members of the public by phone (650) 282-2514 and email MVRent@mountainview.gov during normal Rent Stabilization Program office hours (Monday - Friday, 9 AM-5 PM)